aknietmaulen/Mikrokosmos/readme.md

 ### Sigh Up and Log In
 Firstly login is required to use this app.
-I recommend using username 'sunki' with password '123'.
+I recommend using username 'user' with password '123'.

 ### Search for a City
 To get weather information for a different city: